Patricia Krafcik, The Evergreen State College

 Article VII: FINANCES.
 The finances of SEEFA shall consist of members’ dues proceeds, donations, and bequests.
 The annual membership dues shall be proposed by the Executive Board and shall be approved by a majority of members present at the annual meeting, Initially dues shall be $15.00 per annum; for students dues shall be $10 per annum.
 Income shall be sued to cover operating expenses of SEEFA for items such as the annual meeting, elections, notices, and newsletters.

 Article VIII: PUBLICATIONS.
-A Newsletter for SEEFA shall be published at least once a year and shall contain information about conferences, publications, bibliographic and electronic materials, research in progress, exchanges, joint projects, and other activities of interest to those interested in Slavic and East European folklore.
+A Newsletter for SEEFA shall be published at least once a year and shall contain information about conferences, publications, bibliographic and electronic materials, research in progress, exchanges, joint projects, and other activities of interest to those interested in Slavic, East European, and Eurasian folklore.
 Occasional papers may be published depending on financial support and general importance to the members of SEEFA.
 The Executive Board shall appoint a member of compile and distribute the Newsletter.
 Expenses for distribution of the Newsletter shall be borne by SEEFA.

 Article IX: AMENDMENTS.
 Amendments to the Bylaws shall either receive a majority vote of a quorum at an annual meeting or may be proposed by a petition containing the signatures of 15 voting members of at least 1 year’s standing and shall be subject to subsequent ratification by two-thirds of those members voting in a mail ballot, but including no less than 50% of the total membership of SEEFA.
 Amendments may also be proposed by a petition containing the signatures of 15 voting members of at least one year’s standing.